sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Jul 31, 2022 - Session 57

-4-Akhet 20: Looking like a storm is approaching, the group takes shelter in the surrounding ruins.
-To rest a little.
+4-Akhet 20: Looking like a storm is approaching, the group takes shelter in the surrounding ruins to rest a little.
+Crew decides to interrogate the wizards from the fight.

 4-Akhet 21: Alphonse leaves along with the prisoners.